onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 first sign of danger the moral of this story is choose your friends carefully

-tape script 9.3 questions and answers 1 why were the travelers tired because they had walked 20 miles to why were they hungry because they hadn't eaten
+tapescript 9.3 questions and answers 1
+why were the travelers tired because they had walked 20 miles to why were they hungry because they hadn't eaten